European sprat

 The European sprat (Sprattus sprattus), also known as the Baltic herring, brisling, brisling sardine, bristling, garvie, garvock, Russian sardine, russlet, skipper or whitebait, is a species of small marine fish in the herring family Clupeidae.
-Found in European, West Asian and North African waters, it has silver grey scales and white-grey flesh.
-Specific seas in which the species occurs include the Irish Sea, Black Sea, Baltic Sea and Sea of the Hebrides.
+It is found in European, West Asian and North African waters.
 The fish is the subject of fisheries, particularly in Scandinavia, and is made into fish meal, as well as being used for human consumption.
-When used for food, it can be canned, salted, breaded, fried, boiled, grilled, baked, deep fried, marinated, broiled, and smoked.
+When used for food, it can be prepared in various ways, including canning, smoking and frying.

 Taxonomy

-This fish was first described by Carl Linnaeus in 1758 in the 10th edition of Systema Naturae.
-He called it Clupea sprattus, but it was later transferred to the genus Sprattus.
-Three subspecies are recognised; S. sprattus balticus (Baltic herring) from the Baltic Sea; S. sprattus phalericus from the Mediterranean, Adriatic and Black Seas and S. sprattus sprattus from the eastern Atlantic.
+The European sprat was first described by Carl Linnaeus in 1758 in the 10th edition of Systema Naturae.
+The original binomial was Clupea sprattus, and it was later transferred to the genus Sprattus.
+Three subspecies are recognised: S. s. balticus (Baltic herring) from the Baltic Sea; S. s. phalericus from the Mediterranean, Adriatic and Black Seas; and S. s. sprattus from the eastern Atlantic.

 Description

-The European sprat is a small fish growing to a maximum length of 16 cm, but more often in the 8 to 12 cm range.
+The European sprat is a small fish growing to a maximum length of 16 cm, but more often in the 8-12 cm range.
 It is fairly elongate and rather laterally compressed, with a keel-like row of sharp scales along the belly.
 The lower jaw projects slightly, there are rarely any vomerine teeth on the roof of the mouth and the hind edge of the gill covers is smoothly rounded, without any fleshy protuberances.
-The dorsal fin has no spines and 13 to 21 soft rays while the anal fin has no spines and 12 to 23 soft rays.
-The origin of the pelvic fins, which have seven (occasionally eight) soft rays, are immediately below or in front of the origin of the dorsal fin.
+The dorsal and anal fins have no spines, and contains 13-21 and 12-23 soft rays respectively.
+The origin of the pelvic fins, which have 7 (occasionally 8) soft rays, is immediately below or in front of the dorsal-fin origin.
 This fish has a bluish or greenish back and silvery flanks, with no dark spotting.

 Distribution

 The European sprat is native to the northeastern Atlantic Ocean.
-Its range includes the Baltic Sea, the North Sea, southern Norway and Sweden, round the coasts of the British Isles, the Iberian Peninsula, Morocco, the Mediterranean Sea, the Adriatic Sea and the Black Sea.
+Its range includes the Baltic Sea, the North Sea, southern Norway and Sweden, the coasts of the British Isles, the Iberian Peninsula, Morocco, the Mediterranean Sea (including the Adriatic Sea) and the Black Sea.
 It occurs both in open water well away from the coast and in bays and estuaries, being able to tolerate salinities as low as 4 parts per thousand.
-It is a schooling fish and migrates between its winter feeding grounds and its summer breeding grounds.
-It also makes vertical migrations, rising to near the surface at night to feed.
+It is a schooling fish (like many other species in its family) and migrates between its winter feeding grounds and its summer breeding grounds.
+The European sprat also makes vertical migrations, rising to near the surface at night to feed.